 Water photographer, underwater photo shoot

-Each aquatic photo session is a unique experience, where the art of underwater photography captures moments of pure poetry.
-Between delicate shots and the play of natural light, these moments offer photographs that are authentic and full of life.
-Whether it's a moving portrait, an underwater shot of a couple or a weightless mother-to-be, my job is to capture the very essence of the moment, revealing beauty and complicity in an exceptional aquatic setting.
-Each photo shoot becomes a unique work of art, where the reflection of the water sublimates every emotion.
+Each underwater photoshoot is a unique experience, where the art of underwater photography captures moments of pure poetry.
+Between delicate framing and the interplay of natural light, these moments offer authentic and vibrant photographs.
+Whether it's a portrait in motion, an underwater couple's photo, or a mother-to-be floating weightlessly, my work is to capture the very essence of the moment, revealing beauty and connection in an exceptional aquatic setting.
+Each photoshoot then becomes a unique work of art, where the water's reflection enhances every emotion.

 Introduction to water and its importance

-For me, underwater photography is much more than just an artistic discipline, it is a passion that draws its essence from a passion for water that I have always had.
-It offers a unique experience, where the photographer and the model dive into the heart of an immersed universe, between light and fluidity.
+For me, underwater photography is much more than just an artistic discipline; it's a passion that draws its essence from a lifelong love of water.
+It offers a unique experience, where the photographer and the model dive into the heart of an underwater world, between light and fluidity.

-Each shot I propose is a fusion between art and nature.
-This form of artistic expression, although complex in technical terms, reveals scenes invisible to the naked eye, unexplored seascapes and fascinating underwater interactions.
+Each photograph I offer is a fusion of art and nature.
+This form of artistic expression, although technically complex, reveals scenes invisible to the naked eye, unexplored seascapes, and fascinating underwater interactions.

-Through an underwater photoshoot, we feel an intimate connection with the elements.
-The art of underwater photography thus reveals the soul of the oceans, while conveying an awareness message on the fragility and richness of marine ecosystems.
+Through an underwater photoshoot, one feels an intimate connection with the elements.
+The art of aquatic photography thus reveals the soul of the oceans, while conveying a message of awareness about the fragility and richness of marine ecosystems.

 Examples of previous projects

-Among the projects that I have had the privilege of developing, Posidonia occupies a special place.
+Among the projects I have had the privilege of developing, Posidonia holds a special place.

-This photographic documentary bears witness to the implementation of a scientific program aimed at protecting Posidonia, an aquatic plant crucial to the Mediterranean ecosystem, while studying invasive plants.
+This photographic documentary documents the implementation of a scientific program aimed at protecting Posidonia, an aquatic plant crucial to the Mediterranean ecosystem, while also studying invasive plants.

-Carried out in collaboration with IMEDEA in Cabrera, Balearic Islands, this project embodies my commitment to the preservation of marine ecosystems.
-Another notable initiative is the We are Corals project.
+Developed in collaboration with IMEDEA in Cabrera, Balearic Islands, this project embodies my commitment to the preservation of marine ecosystems.
+Another significant initiative is the We are Corals project.

 Initially an artistic concept, it quickly became a powerful awareness-raising tool combining photography and interviews.

-My goal: to merge art and science to raise awareness of the urgency of preserving coral reefs.
+My goal: to merge art and science to raise awareness of the urgent need to preserve coral reefs.

-Through this project, supported by Coral Guardian and W2P Production, passionate personalities share their testimonies, connecting their story to that of corals.
+Through this project, supported by Coral Guardian and W2P Production, passionate individuals share their stories, connecting their history to that of corals.

 Aquatic portraits and fashion